 In Florida, there must actually be a ceremony, which can be elaborate or limited.
+The license is good for sixty days after issuance, and the ceremony must occur within that sixty-day time period.
 A ceremony requires an ‘officiant’ (the person who conducts the ceremony), witnesses, and an exchange of promises between the parties.

 The parties have several obligations to meet Florida marriage license requirements.
 For example, the parties have an obligation (a duty) to support each other and also have an obligation for sexual exclusivity.
-But being joined in marriage does not minimize either party in a legal sense.
-The individual legal identity of each is maintained and each is individually liable for contracts and torts.
+However, being joined in marriage does not minimize either party in a legal sense.
+The individual legal identity of each is maintained, and each is individually liable for contracts and torts.
 This means there is no vicarious liability between spouses.
 Also, spouses can sue each other, as there is no interspousal tort immunity.

 In Florida, the wife can adopt her husband’s name or keep her own name.
 Or she can pursue an alternate name change through a court order (such as if she wants a hyphenated name or if the husband wants to take her name).